Sport in Albania: Olympic Games

 The men's national basketball team tried twice to qualify at the Summer Olympics in basketball.
 As they participate in two Pre-Olympic Basketball Tournaments.
 First in the qualifying in 1972.
 They had three matches, losing all but had two close encounters one against Belgium with 83-82 and the other one being against the Netherlands with 84-81 missing so out to the Final Round.

 Their following participation came in 1992 in the 1992 Pre-Olympic Basketball Tournament.
 They competed in Group A. The Albanians securing their first win at this competition against Switzerland 84–85 as it was their only win in their campaign.
-Albania had close loses against Italy 73-87 and Latvia with 78-94 despite that Albania failed to qualify for the playoffs stage, with a 5th-place finish.
+Albania had close losses against Italy 73-87 and Latvia with 78-94 despite that Albania failed to qualify for the playoffs stage, with a 5th-place finish.

 Universiade

 Despite not qualifying for the Summer Olympics.
 Albania were able to take place at the 1970 Summer Universiade in Torino, Italy.
 In which Albania finished 24th after being able to win matches against Luxembourg even twice with 84-67 and 90–60 as well as beating Sudan a record 116-74 and against Senegal with 83–71 to secure four wins in their campaign being Albania's most successful tournament in Basketball.
 Notable for Albania by almost upsetting one of the strongest national basketball teams Yugoslavia by losing only by two points difference with a result of 74-72 respectively.
 So far Albania's only participation at the Summer Universiade.